 Another reason that could stand up to critical examination is that European consumers still find cart abandonment emails impressive, as well as the technology of personalization behind these.
 This way, they feel that ignoring the cart abandonment email would be declining a real person who tailored that deal for them personally, and thus they convert, thinking highly of the company’s professionalism and customer service.

 Industry-specific cart abandonment stats

-As we talked about earlier, the average cart abandonment rate boasts an average of 69%, however the highest percentages across industries deviate considerably from that number.
+As we talked about earlier, the average cart abandonment rate boasts an average of 69%, however, the highest percentages for industries deviate considerably from that number.
 According to recent studies, Listrak’s abandonment rate in 2016 stood at 78% while IBM’s in 2015 was marginally lower than 69%.

 According to statista.com, the online shopping cart abandonment rate per certain industries since Q2 2017 range between a striking 67.4% to a marked 83.7%.